cerlymarco/linear-tree/notebooks/README.md

 - ```coef_ : array of shape (n_features_out_, ) or (n_targets, n_features_out_)```

     Estimated coefficients for the linear regression problem.
-    If multiple targets are passed during the fit (y 2D), this is a 2D array of shape (n_targets, n_features_out_), while if only one target is passed, this is a 1D array of length n_features.
+    If multiple targets are passed during the fit (y 2D), this is a 2D array of shape (n_targets, n_features_out_), while if only one target is passed, this is a 1D array of length n_features_out_.

 - ```intercept_ : float or array of shape (n_targets, )```